 How is rent calculated for Affordable Housing tenants?

-Rent is charged and reviewed in accordance with the respective program agreements, policies and guidelines.
-However, in general terms Affordable Housing tenants pay rent set at 75% of the market rent of their property, and no less than 25% of their gross household income.
+Rent is charged and reviewed in line with the relevant program agreements, policies and guidelines.
+In general terms Affordable Housing tenants pay rent set at 75% of the market rent of their property, and no less than 25% of their gross household income.

-What additional support is available to Affordable Housing tenants?
+What extra support is available to Affordable Housing tenants?

-Our partnerships with support and specialist services mean that we are able to assist individuals with special or complex needs to maintain their tenancy by linking them with appropriate, professional support.
+Our partnerships with support and specialist services mean that we are able to help individuals with special or complex needs to maintain their tenancy by linking them with appropriate, professional support.

 Some of the people we support include:

 - Aboriginal and Torres Strait Islander people

 - People with physical disabilities or health conditions